 The teaching and living environment is essentially francophone.
 Work in the laboratory and interactions with colleagues usually occur in English.

-Start date could be as soon as May of 2022 (summer semester).
+Start date could be as soon as September of 2021 (fall semester).

 The MSc grant is 17,500 CAD/y for 2 years.